Borovail/Gameverse-Portal-Api/Back-End/refactoring.md

 Need to use mapper for mapping objects( create custom or  use library AutoMapper)

+Add a bit of comments  to the controllers and models

 //uncomment  when  authentication is implemented
 files: ApiDbContext:OnModelCreating, BugModel, BugController: CreateBug